GatorEducator/gatorgradle/README.md

 ### Contributing

-If you'd like to contribute, the javadoc for all existing code is [available](https://gatorgradle.github.io).
+If you'd like to contribute, the javadoc for all existing code is available above.